anil-650/notes/C/funtion.md

 - ***It is a block of self-contained sub program that is doing some specific well defined task.***
 - A big program can be decomposed into small functions.
+- Function increase readability
+- A C program must have a main()

 ## Function types: (2)
 1. Library function